 8- Disclosing Tablets

-Claire at ‘This Mummy Rocks’ says: “Use Disclosing tablets with older children so they can see the plaque on their teeth.”
-We also use these at home with the older two.
+We use disclosing tablets (from the dentist’s) at home with my older two.
 After they’ve brushed their teeth, get your children to chew on one of the coloured tablets, which will reveal plaque so they can focus on problem areas.

 9- Bedtime Stories about Going to the Dentist